 The river vessel has a forward observation lounge, the Blue Note Lounge, which is the hub of the indoor activity.
 This large lounge is used for daily briefings, cocktail parties, educational presentations, and evening entertainment.
 It has a dance floor and bar, and there's a small library area tucked into one corner.
 However, it's also an informal gathering space when the ship is cruising since guests have a 270-degree view of both sides of the river.
 With only 176 guests, it's easy to meet and mingle in this lounge.

-Outdoor Common Areas on the Vantage ms River Voyager
+Outdoor Common Areas

-One of my favorite areas on any river vessel is the expansive sun deck on the top of the ship.
+One of the favorite areas on any river vessel is the expansive sun deck on the top of the ship.
 The ms River Voyager is no different, and guests love sitting outside whenever possible.
 The Solaris deck (sun deck) has both covered and uncovered seating.

 In addition to the sun deck, the River Voyager has outdoor seating forward of the Blue Note Lounge and aft of the Cotton Club Lounge.
 Both these areas are smaller and more intimate than other common areas on the ship.